Hoarding in Children

 The first-choice treatment for hoarding, as with OCD, is a form of therapy called exposure with response prevention, or ERP.
 Children bring in things they have been saving (or have collected in their pockets on the way to therapy) and rate them, on a scale from zero to 10, by how much they feel they need them.
 Then, beginning with the least cherished, they work on letting them go.

-In the beginning, Dr. Bubrick suggests that he hold onto the chosen items in his office, and the child tries living without them for a week to see how he will feel.
+In the beginning, Dr. Bubrick suggests that he hold onto the chosen items in his office, and the child tries living without them for a week to see how they will feel.
 “Most kids, in the beginning, will say, ‘That’s going to be too hard!
 I can’t do it!
 No way!’
 Then, they do it and it’s hard for a day or two, and then they realize they can do it.”

-These exposures help weaken the child’s belief that he can’t live without these things.
+These exposures help weaken the child’s belief that they can’t live without these things.
 A reward system gives kids points towards something valuable to them — including an activity they particularly enjoy — if they’re able to discard a certain number of things a day.

 The goal is to slow down the acquisition and help kids to understand that an object could be attractive or possibly valuable, but still not something they have to own.
 “That’s the difference between need and want,” Dr. Bubrick notes.
 “With hoarders, we have to add on ‘Do I have room for it?’
 Sometimes we’ll make deals with kids that if you really believe that you want this thing and/or that you need it, then you have to make room for it by getting rid of something else.”